osmcode/osmium-tool/man/osmium-renumber.md

 renumber all objects using IDs starting at 1.
 Referential integrity will be kept.

+This command expects the input file to be ordered in the usual way: First nodes in order of ID, then ways in order of ID, then relations in order of ID.
-This command can only be run on OSM files sorted in the usual way (nodes first, then ways, then IDs).
-It will read the input file twice, so it will not work with STDIN.
+The input file will be read twice, so it will not work with STDIN.

 This command needs quite a bit of main memory to keep the mapping between old and new IDs.
 It is intended for small extracts.
 Don't try to run this on a full